hantsy/jakartaee8-starter-boilerplate/docs/04test-arq-intro.md

 Especially,  Arquillian is responsible of all tedious work when testing applications in a container including container management, deployment and framework  initialization so you can focus on writing your tests.

+If you are new to Arquillian ,  the official [guides](http://arquillian.org/guides/) is a good start point to go through JBoss Arquillian.

 ## Adding Arquillian Dependencies

 Add the `arquillian-bom` as an dependency into `dependencyManagement` section.